 Alternative Recovery Machine Purchasing Options

 Suppliers offer lease programs for expensive equipment, though interest may negate savings.
-Refurbished units from reputable sources can provide value but verify warranty coverage and service history.
-Used recovery machines carry risks – internal wear isn’t visible, and previous refrigerant contamination can damage systems.
+Refurbished units from reputable sources can provide value, but verify warranty coverage and service history.
+Used recovery machines carry risks.
+Internal wear is not visible, and previous refrigerant contamination can damage systems.
 For critical business equipment, new units with full warranties may provide better long-term value.